Pritamawari/Bank-Loan-Analysis-Using-Python/README.md

 # Future Enhancements
 You can include these:
-> Add a machine learning model to predict loan default
+<br>.
+Add a machine learning model to predict loan default
-> Create a dashboard using Power BI / Tableau / Streamlit
+<br>.
+Create a dashboard using Power BI / Tableau / Streamlit
-> Deploy the project online
+<br>.
+Deploy the project online
-> Add more datasets
+<br>.
+Add more datasets

 # Conclusion
 This project helps banks and financial institutions to: